 It pays to take a crash course in catering before you plunge into the market.
 So if you want to turn your hobby of feeding for your friends into money-making deals, it pays to get the best help from the experts.

-Take catering classes or ask for the advice of your local business or economic development council, especially on issues relating to preparing business plans and other technical details.
+Ask for the advice of your local business or economic development council.
+They are especially helpful on issues relating to preparing business plans and other technical details.

 5. Link with event planners and vendors